OfficeDev/office-js-docs-pr/docs/excel/custom-functions-requirements.md

 Custom functions are currently available in developer preview on the following platforms:

 - Excel Online
-- Excel for Windows (64-bit version 1810 or later).
+- Excel for Windows (64-bit version 1810 or later)
 - Excel for Mac (version 13.329 or later)

 ## Excel Online